TBP-IT/tbpweb/README.md

 ```
 This will start the development server at http://0.0.0.0:3000/.
 If you go into your web browser and access localhost:3000, you should be able to see the site now!

+To access the admin site, access http://0.0.0.0:3000/admin.
+Use the credentials you created for your superuser to login.

 To exit out of the pipenv shell, run

 ```sh